-- 4.2.20 The survey findings confirmed that the Mai Po Village Egretry was still active in 2023.
+- 4.2.21 The survey findings confirmed that the Mai Po Village Egretry was still active in 2023.
 This egretry was located on roadside trees along Castle Peak Road near the junction with Tam Kon Chau Road, which was adjacent to the Application Site.
-The trees observed with nests of breeding ardieds included Albizia lebbeck, Aleurites moluccana and Dimocarpus longan located at the southeastern site boundary, with most frequent ardeid activity observed on one large-sized Albizia lebbeck.
-Both the Albizia lebbeck and Aleurites moluccana were located outside the Application Site, while Dimocarpus longan were located on the site boundary. - 4.2.21 In Mai Po Village Egretry, the breeding months in 2023 ended in August 2023.
+In the proximity of the Application Site, 4 nos. of trees were observed with nests of breeding ardieds, including Albizia lebbeck, Aleurites moluccana that are located outside site and Dimocarpus longan located on the southeastern site boundary (Figure 4.8 refers), with the tree crowns covering the walkway adjacent to the Castle Peak Road San Tin and the southeastern fringe of the Application Site boundary.
+The most frequent ardeid activity observed on one large-sized Albizia lebbeck.
+Both the Albizia lebbeck and Aleurites moluccana were located outside the Application Site, while 2 nos. of Dimocarpus longan were located on the site boundary (Figure 4.9 referes). - 4.2.22 In Mai Po Village Egretry, the breeding months in 2023 ended in August 2023.
 A total number of 127 flights were recorded.
-The majority (more than 50%) of the breeding ardeids, were observed taking flight-direction at southwest and west directions in Flightline E and F, flying directly towards the ponds and abandoned ponds lying within Wetland Conservation Area and

-Important Bird Area where have extensive wetland habitats that are favorable for the ardeids (Figure 4.8).
+The majority (more than 50%) of the breeding ardeids, were observed taking flight-direction at northwest and southwest directions in Flightline E and F, flying directly towards the ponds and abandoned ponds lying within Wetland Conservation Area and Important Bird Area where have extensive wetland habitats that are favorable for the ardeids (Figure 4.10 refers).
+The recorded flightline E was one of the major flightlines identified flying across the Tam Kon Chau Road along the southwestern boundary of the Application Site.
+The flightline was recorded not flying over any layout of the proposed development. - 4.2.23 There were also lower number of breeding ardeids flew along Castle Peak Road (San Tin) at southern (1.6% along Flightline G) and northeast (15.7% along Flightline A) direction after taking off from the egretry.
+Among all the recorded flights of the Mai Po Village Egretry, approximately 33% were observed flying across the Application Site along Flightline B, C and D. Only a small portion (about 20% along Flightline C and D) of the breeding ardeids, which took a northwest and north directions towards the ponds lying within WCA outside the Application Site, would fly across the core part of the Application Site (Figure 4.10 refers).
+The major flight heights of each flightline are summarized in Table 4.3.